The Defection and Subsequent Resurrection of Nikolai Pushkin

 The final hurdle belonged to Nikolai, as he was terrified of flying.

-He could cite casualties of the year’s flight accidents so far: a British Airways crash in England, 47 people dead; an Italian charter in the Azores, 144 tourists killed; a cargo door blown off a flight near Hawaii, 9 passengers pulled to their deaths.
-He concluded with Pan Am,Lockerbie, bomb, delivered with the same affect but none of the hope with which he’d intoned Stanley Cup, Cats, Koch.
+He could cite casualties of the year’s flight accidents so far: a British Airways crash in England, 47 people dead; an Italian charter in the Azores, 144 tourists killed; a cargo door blown off a flight near Hawaii, nine passengers pulled to their deaths.
+He concluded with Pan Am, Lockerbie, bomb, delivered with the same affect but none of the hope with which he’d intoned Stanley Cup, Cats, Koch.

 “You didn’t walk here to Stockholm, son,” Woolf reminded Nikolai.

 The American embassy would offer no safe haven for Nikolai while it prepared his paperwork, a task that could take as long as a week.
-Having arranged only to spend a couple of days in Stockholm, Woolf and Horstmeyer had only their overnight bags.
-Nikolai was even less well prepared for a lengthier stay on the run; beyond the clothes on his back, all he owned in the world wasthe too-snug blazer he’d stolen from the Gallerian, and his gold medal from the Worlds.
+Having arranged only to spend a couple of days in Stockholm, Woolf and Horstmeyer had just their overnight bags.
+Nikolai was even less well prepared for a lengthier stay on the run; beyond the clothes on his back, all he owned in the world was the too-snug blazer he’d stolen from the Gallerian, and his gold medal from the Worlds.
 Woolf’s solution to that immediate problem was to purchase a stack of T-shirts from a street vendor, allowing them to blend in with the rest of the tourists touting Swedish icons Garbo, Björn Borg, and ABBA.

+They headed to the Swedish countryside to stay in small motels and inns, each for a single night before moving on to another — continuous motion designed to confound pursuit.
+While a pair of middle-aged Americans and a youth of indeterminate origin who rarely spoke were arguably more conspicuous in these smaller locales, it seemed preferable to the city where the Soviet team had dominated the news for the past two weeks and Nikolai might be recognized.
 Not that Woolf or Horstmeyer were happy with the plan.
 One of the perks of their positions with the Sabres was the opportunity to escape Buffalo under the guise of player development.
-Aside from adding a speedy Soviet to their roster, both had been eager to flee “The City of No Illusions” and enjoy the pleasures of Stockholm, global metropolis and birthplace of the Nobel Prize, home of museums, concert halls, Jugend architecture, an opera house, and even a jazz festival.
-None of which they gave a shit about; they were far more interested in the city’s more than one thousand bars and restaurants, and a world-class brothel left winger Mikael Andersson used to brag about before they’d traded him to Hartford after scoring one lousy goal against fucking Edmonton in the playoffs last year.
+Aside from adding a speedy Soviet to their roster, both had been eager to flee “The City of Good Neighbors” and enjoy the pleasures of Stockholm, global metropolis and birthplace of the Nobel Prize, home of museums, concert halls, Jugend architecture, an opera house, and even a jazz festival.
+None of which they gave a shit about; they were interested in the city’s more than one thousand bars and restaurants, and a world-class brothel left winger Mikael Andersson used to brag about before they’d traded him to Hartford after scoring one lousy goal against fucking Edmonton in the playoffs last year.

-By the third day both Horstmeyer and Woolf were struggling with insomnia, an effect of the northernmost situation of the region that, at this time of year, saw the sun rising at just after four in the morning and remaining aloft and bright for eighteen hours before not quite setting around 9:30 p.m.
+By the third day both Horstmeyer and Woolf were struggling with insomnia, an effect of the northernmost situation of the region that, at this time of year, saw the sun rising shortly after four in the morning and remaining aloft and bright for eighteen hours before not quite setting around 9:30 p.m.
 Even then, the sky never darkened completely, retaining an azure glow until the cycle repeated.
 None of this seemed to faze Nikolai, who slept well and ate even better, feeding the enormous appetite of youth on reindeer and meatballs (both incongruously served with jam), fruit soups made of rose hips and blueberries, gravlax, and an uncountable variety of pickled herring.

 “Christ, the kid’ll eat anything.”